No Purchase Necessary Laws

 ☝️ Click the “Terms & Conditions” tab in the widget to view the free entry alternative.

-Our built-in AMOE is only shown to users in regions that legally require it — so your giveaway experience remains streamlined everywhere else.
+Our built-in AMOE is only shown where legally required, keeping the giveaway experience streamlined elsewhere.

 👉 Check where AMOE is required by country 🌎